plastboks/Postquick/readme.md

 OS
 ==
 This script will mainly be written for Ubuntu 12.04 because of the wide support for this OS on different VPS providers.
 In the future a Arch Linux version might not be unheard of.
-As of now, this script will be written for blank installations of Ubuntu.
-Environments with mysql (and such) already installed is NOT supported.
+As of now, this script will be best suited for vanilla Ubuntu installations.

 Inspiration
 ===========